Omar-Elsendiony/Function-Plotter/README.md

 The automated tests which utilize 'pytest' library are in the file 'test_main' , to run it type: pytest <relative directory name> <test file name (optional)>:: <function name(optional)>

+# How to use it
-First, define the boundaries of the equation using xMin and xMax
+* First, define the boundaries of the equation using xMin and xMax

-You can alternate between previously entered equations just by clicking on the labels!
+* You can alternate between previously entered equations just by clicking on the labels!
 This provides ease of access to the history of at most 4 previous equations
+* Insert your equation in text box and click plot and Voila, the equation is plotted

+Note: there is a toolbar above the plot that contains functionalities that aids in gaining the best value out of the plot